caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

   </a>
 </p>

-In PostgreSQL a document usually is a text field or a combination of fields, possible stored accross multiple tables.
-During search, each document is converted into **tsvector**.
+In PostgreSQL, a document usually is a text field or a combination of fields.
+Possibly stored across multiple tables.
+During the search, each document is converted into **tsvector**.

 > A **tsvector** value is a sorted list of distinct lexemes, which are words that have been normalized to merge different variants of the same word